chengq220/Path-Finder/README.md

-# Simplify GPS Application
+# Path Finding Application
-Simplify GPS like application for shortest path using Djikstra's Algorithm
+Finding the path between two points on a grid